Introduction

 - Each user has a

-formIdentifierthat references the registration form used - User data is stored in the
+formIdentifierthat references the registration form used. - Profile fields live in the

-formDataarray with markers, types, and values - Supported field types include: string, integer, float, date, dateTime, time, text, textWithHeader, image, groupOfImages, file, radioButton, list, entity, timeInterval
+formDataarray asmarker/type/valueentries. - Supported field types include: string, integer, float, date, dateTime, time, text, textWithHeader, image, groupOfImages, file, radioButton, list, entity, timeInterval.

-When updating users, you can provide notificationData object containing:
+When updating a user you can pass a notificationData object with delivery channels:

 📊 Quick Reference Table